Majors, Minors, and Concentrations

 What is the difference between an A&S CS major and a CSOM CS concentration?

-The Computer Science department of the College of Arts and Sciences offers a concentration in Computer Science for students in the Carroll School of Management.
+The Computer Science department of the Morrissey College of Arts and Sciences offers a concentration in Computer Science for students in the Carroll School of Management.
 Students interested in both management and technical computer science should consider this concentration.
-The Computer Science department offers majors in the College of Arts and Sciences leading to the degrees of Bachelor of Arts and Bachelor of Sciences, as well as minor/concentration programs in Computer Science, Bioinformatics, and Scientific Computation.
+The Computer Science department offers majors in Arts and Sciences leading to the degrees of Bachelor of Arts and Bachelor of Sciences, as well as minor/concentration programs in Computer Science, Bioinformatics, and Scientific Computation.
 Students with strong technical interests should consider the Computer Science Bachelor of Arts and Bachelor of Science programs.

 What is the CSOM Information Systems concentration?